-- veloped by the State Department of Education during the 1985-86 school year to identify - eighth-grade students with exceptional aca - demic talent and to determine strategies for - their inclusion in special programs. - The program reflects the growing statewide effort to improve education in South Carolina and responds to the needs of students possess- - ing unique abilities. - The program's purpose is to identify students with exceptionally high scholastic achievement and intellectual ability and to provide opportunities for these students that will facilitate their intellectual growth, broaden their individual interests and promote their scholastic achievement.
+The S.C.
+Junior Scholars Program was developed by the State Department of Education during the 1985-86 school year to identify eighth-grade students with exceptional academic talent and to determine strategies for their inclusion in special programs.

+The program reflects the growing statewide effort to improve education in South Carolina and responds to the needs of students possessing unique abilities.

+The program's purpose is to identify students with exceptionally high scholastic achievement and intellectual ability and to provide opportunities for these students that will facilitate their intellectual growth, broaden their individual interests and promote their scholastic achievement.